 Sugar can also be a problematic part of the tea and coffee ritual, as sweet treats are often enjoyed at the same time, whether or not you sweeten your drinks.
 If you are wanting to reduce the impact of sugar or caffeine I recommend finding an alternative first and then changing your habits little by little.
 This is particularly important with caffeine withdrawal – try substituting every second cup of tea or coffee with a non-caffeinated cuppa.
 Cutting out caffeine cold turkey can be pretty uncomfortable, so the slower withdrawal is generally recommended.

 Warming spices through the colder months are a great way to increase heat and circulation.
+Or if you have a colder disposition and tend towards cold hands and feet even in summer, why not enjoy a cup all year-round?
 They also have therapeutic benefits for blood sugar control (cinnamon and stevia), inflammation (turmeric and ginger) and your digestion (ginger, turmeric and cacao).
 A cuppa can be time to enjoy a moment to breathe and centre as part of your daily self-care.
 Try these options for yourself!

 Chai Spice Mix

 This is a lovely alternative to the commercial chai powders that usually contain powdered caffeinated tea and a healthy dose of sugars.
 If you do want to sweeten this one, you get to control how much you put in there or substitute for a herbal sweetener like Stevia.

 Stevia is one of my favourite sweeteners.
 It doesn't spike your blood sugar or have an inflammatory influence on insulin the way most artificial sweeteners do.
 And it only takes a tiny amount to sweeten your hot drinks.

 I did a bit of an experiment and found this was a lovely blend – courtesy of https://bargainmums.com.au/easy-chai-spice-mix-powder